vguarnaccia/.terminalrc/README.md

 ## terminalrc

 This is how I setup my terminal.
-It currently supports bash and should work on [Cygwin](https://www.cygwin.com/).
-I plan to add [fish](http://fishshell.com/) as I use it more.
+It currently supports bash and zsh on Linux and [Cygwin](https://www.cygwin.com/ "Cygwin").

-## Getting Started

 ### Prerequisites